Caveat: Teachable

 Hyeonguk wrote for the Pro team:

 Hello?
-I'm Ted from Pro team.
+I’m Ted from Pro team.
 Our team absolutely think we should allow and encourage immigration to Korea.
 We have three strong ideas.
-After you hear my speech, you'll also think encouraging immigration is good and why it is good for Korea nad you.
+After you hear my speech, you’ll also think encouraging immigration is good and why it is good for Korea and you.

 First of all, immigration is a right.
 Immigration is a right that we can’t stop and restrict.
 Immigration is a right like liberty.
 If we restrict immigration, it’ll be not only like slavery, but also like restricting their freedom.
 So I absolutely think we should allow immigration because it is a right.